More

 individual experience and the relationship between individuals and the

-that gives off vibes.
+surrounds us.
+This is the part of us that gives off vibes.
 Modern radio and TV devices that

 resonate with invisible waves in the electromagnetic spectrum offer a